alexandretalbert/alexandretalbert/ebanx_team.md

 - RFI and processes improvements

 ### Keep doing
+- Being a technical reference for the team
+- Improving your expertise and business acumen regarding our several region contexts for integrations
+- Pushing the team to own the backlogs and the delivery process

 ### To improve
-- Lead ceremonies
+- Own the ceremonies and meetings with the team
-- Improve team's processes and dynamics with stakeholdes and other areas
+- Dedicate time to improve processes and struturing initiatives
-- English
+- Keep developing your English
-- Own the team, focusing at first on technical leadership, and gradually moving to people management
+- Gradually move to people management (feedbacks, development, performance)

 ### PDI